 Arbitration is a form of final and binding dispute resolution presided over by an appointed arbitral tribunal (one or three arbitrators, typically) acting in a quasi-judicial manner.
 Arbitration is, generally speaking, founded on party agreement (the arbitration agreement), and regulated and enforced by national law and national courts.
 In choosing arbitration, parties opt for a private dispute resolution procedure instead of litigating in court.
 The result of an arbitration is, usually, an arbitral award, which is a final, binding and enforceable (as against the losing party or parties) decision on the dispute submitted for determination (and akin to a court judgment).
 Arbitral awards are subject to limited rights of challenge or appeal on either standalone bases or as defences to recognition and enforcement.

 International commercial arbitration is considered by the international business community to be a true, and often preferable, alternative to resolving commercial disputes by going to court, particularly as arbitral awards are highly enforceable globally due to the success of the Convention on the Recognition and Enforcement of Foreign Arbitral Awards (the New York Convention).

-To be clear, arbitration is not the same as mediation, which is a non-binding process until a settlement agreement is concluded.
+To be clear, arbitration is not the same as mediation, which

-**excludes LexisPSL Practice Compliance, Practice Management and Risk and Compliance.
+**Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.